(Well, 10 would be predictable, wouldn’t it?)

 We work at a deeper level than most team and leadership training whilst all the time remaining business friendly in our language and approach.

-We help teams and individuals gain greater awareness of their operational states, beliefs and triggers so they can achievement more, make inspired decisions, communicate authentically and thrive in demanding environments.
+We help teams and individuals gain greater awareness of their operational states, beliefs and triggers so they can achieve more, make inspired decisions, communicate authentically and thrive in demanding environments.

 Much as I love collaborating with Toby and others, my favourite partner is nature.

 Most training informs the mind, usually in a training room.
-Some trainers move beyond this and see the value of learning by experience, maybe even adding in creativity, movement bodywork or other practical interventions to help support change.
+Some trainers see the value of learning by experience, maybe even adding in creativity, movement or learning by doing to help support change.

 My big thing is to get outdoors.